-- Auto-scroll if head unpinned: If Pinned Recording/Playback head (see above) is unchecked as per default, this option scrolls the Timeline leftwards during standard play or recording when the playback or recording cursor reaches the right-hand edge of the project.
+- Auto-scroll if head unpinned: If Pinned Recording/Playback head is unchecked (default setting), this option scrolls the Timeline leftwards during standard play or recording when the playback or recording cursor reaches the right-hand edge of the project.

 Most users would keep this setting enabled.
 Turning it off: